Daniel-Muntean4/TMPS/lab2_report.md

 ## Objectives:

 * Get familiar with the Structural DPs;
-* Choose a specific domain;
+* As a continuation of the previous laboratory work, think about the functionalities that your system will need to provide to the user.;
-* Implement at least 3 CDPs for the specific domain;
+* Implement some additional functionalities using structural design patterns;

 ## Used Design Patterns: